 Sometimes tutees know each other and will happily talk to each other but exclude the third student.
 Try switching up the seating.
 Try to give the excluded student more spotlight by letting them be tutor for the day or by letting them choose a livewrite topic.

 For general talkativeness, you need to reign in conversations that are purely social.
 It’s okay, even necessary, to socialize, to form a healthy group rapport, but the reason we’re here is to get comfortable communicating with writing.
 Try having tutees write and share about exciting social events.
-Be on the lookout for possible livewrite topics that come up in discussions, then stop everyone to write.
+Be on the look out for possible livewrite topics that come up in discussions, then stop everyone to write.

 My group won’t talk